Ninja Assassin

-Ninja Assassin is a 2009 neo-noir martial arts film directed by James McTeigue.
-The story was written by Matthew Sand, with a screenplay by J. Michael Straczynski.
-The film stars South Korean pop musician Rain as a disillusioned assassin looking for retribution against his former mentor, played by ninja film legend Sho Kosugi.
-Ninja Assassin explores political corruption, child endangerment and the impact of violence.
-The Wachowskis, Joel Silver, and Grant Hill produced the film for Legendary Pictures, Dark Castle Entertainment and Silver Pictures.
+Ninja Assassin is a 2009 neo-noir martial arts action film directed by James McTeigue, from a screenplay by Matthew Sand and J. Michael Straczynski.
+It stars Rain as a disillusioned assassin from a modern-day ninja clan, looking for retribution against his former mentor, played by Sho Kosugi.
+The cast also features Naomie Harris, Ben Miles, and Rick Yune.

+The film was produced by The Wachowskis, Joel Silver and Grant Hill under Legendary Pictures, Dark Castle Entertainment and Silver Pictures.
 It was distributed by Warner Bros.
-Pictures.

-Ninja Assassin premiered in theaters across the United States on November 25, 2009 and received mixed reviews from critics.
-Its box office gross was $61,590,252, of which $38,122,883 was from North America.
-The film's budget was $40–50 million.
+Pictures, and premiered in theaters across the United States on November 25, 2009.
+It received generally negative reviews from critics, but was a moderate commercial success.

 Plot

-The Ozunu Clan, led by the ruthless Lord Ozunu, trains orphans from around the world to become the ultimate ninja assassins.
+The Ozunu Clan, led by the ruthless Lord Ozunu, trains orphans from around the world to become the ultimate ninja assassins to offer assassin services to rich clients.
+The clan charges 100 pounds worth of gold for their services and always kill any witnesses in the vicinity of their target.
 Raizo is one of the orphans.
 The Ozunu Clan's training is extremely brutal, especially for Raizo since he is to be the next successor of the clan.
 The only kindness he ever feels is from a young kunoichi named Kiriko, with whom he eventually develops a romantic bond.
 As time goes by, Kiriko becomes disenchanted with the Ozunu's routine and decides to abandon it.
 One rainy night, Kiriko climbs a wall to escape and encourages Raizo to join her, but he chooses to stay.
 Branded as a traitor, Kiriko is captured and later executed in front of Raizo by their elder ninja brother Takeshi, who impales her through the heart.

-Years later, an adult Raizo is instructed by Lord Ozunu to complete his first assassination.
+Years later, an adult Raizo is instructed by Lord Ozunu to complete his first assassination to kill a group of gangsters.
 After the mission, Raizo meets the rest of his clan atop a city skyscraper in Berlin.
 There, Lord Ozunu orders him to execute a kunoichi traitor.
 Remembering Kiriko's death, Raizo slashes Lord Ozunu's face with his kyoketsu-shoge and fights against his fellow ninjas.
 Barely surviving, he falls off the rooftop and into a river.
 After years, Raizo recovers and trains on his own to intervene in, and foil, all of Ozunu's assassination attempts.

 Meanwhile, Europol agent Mika Coretti has been investigating money-linked political murders and finds out that they are possibly connected to the Ozunu.
 She defies her superior, Ryan Maslow, and retrieves secret agency files to find out more about the investigation.
 Mika meets Raizo and convinces him to see Maslow for protection, as well as to provide evidence against the Ozunu.
 However, Raizo is arrested by Maslow and abducted by Europol agents for interrogation.